Asguho/MineflayerDoc/README.md

   username: 'player1',
 })

-//on the event spawn, sent in chat the message 'helloworld' bot.on('chat', (username, message) => {
+//on the event chat, if the messsage is hit, then it attacks bot.on('chat', (username, message) => {
 if(message == 'hit'){
   bot.attack(bot.nearestEntity())